muffin87/helm-tutorial/part-05/README.md

   uid: 2f3b322d-8cdb-11e8-81ac-08002779694e
 ```

-As you see we have a data field called `release` where helm stores hashed
+As you see we have a data field called `release` where Helm stores hashed
 information about the release.
 In addition we see a lot of metadata about the
 release such as the name and the version.
 We should now test if these
 information let us rollback to the first revision.